IonaBoulton/AI4EOweek4/README.md

 plt.title('Confusion Matrix: GMM vs ESA') plt.show()
 ```
-* After running the code, we can visualize the confusion matrix and examine accuracy, precision, recall, and F1-score for each class
+* After running the code, the confusion matrix can be visualised and the accuracy examined, precision, recall, and F1-score for each class

 <p align="center">
   <img src="images/ConfusionMatrix.png" alt="CM" width="600">